USB Firmware Compilation

 <Your Board ID> is the CANBUS UUID of the board in the printer.cfg configuration file.

-~/klippy-env/bin/python3 ~/katapult/scripts/flashtool.py -i can0 -r -u <Your Board ID>
+~/klippy-env/bin/python3 ~/katapult/scripts/flashtool.py -i can0 -r -u <Your Board ID> - For FLY host computers, use the code below:

 python3 ~/katapult/scripts/flashtool.py -i can0 -r -u <Your Board ID>